Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The first thing that struck me about the Netherlands?
 The Dutch drink a lot of milk.
 There were milk dispensers at buffets and a jug of milk was served on the table at almost every meal.
 And no Oreos were present!
 So subtle, but surprising.

 The second?
 The Dutch speak amazing English — and English is far more prevalent in the Netherlands than, say, Germany or France.
 Lots of stores have their signs in English only.
 The hilarious Boom Chicago comedy show in Amsterdam had a lot of jokes about how the “third class” of Dutch are those who don’t speak English.

 But most notably, the Dutch are amazing when it comes to design and architecture.
 This is what captivated me and really gave me an appreciation for the Netherlands.

-We didn’t have the greatest weather on this visit.
+I didn’t have the greatest weather on this visit.
 It absolutely poured for all but one day in Rotterdam, and Amsterdam was even worse — but these trips allowed me to take in some of their finest design and architecture.

 Rotterdam is known for not looking like any other city in the Netherlands.
 While lots of Dutch cities have a very traditional look to them, especially in the old areas, Rotterdam is all modern architecture and skyscrapers and geometry.

 Just look all the shapes you can spot in this station alone!

 I was supposed to go on a photo tour around the city — but it was raining solid sheets.
 Instead, our tour went to the Hotel New York, which was filled with lots of cool design!